 - what other privacy risks exist and how the agency will mitigate those risks.

-For site security purposes and to ensure that this service remains available to all users, EPA employs monitors and filters to identify and block unauthorized attempts to upload or change information, or otherwise cause damage to the information on our Web pages.
+For site security purposes and to ensure that this service remains available to all users, EPA employs monitors and filters to identify and block unauthorized attempts to upload or change information, cause disruptions or interruptions of service, or otherwise cause damage to the information on our Web pages.
+"Bots" or traffic with malicious intent or harmful impact on the website will be blocked.
 Unauthorized attempts to upload or change information on this site are strictly prohibited and may be punishable under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.
 Except for these authorized law enforcement investigations, no other attempts are made to identify individual users or their usage habits.